 Other countries that allow civilians to own an AR-15, like Germany and New Zealand, have stricter licensing requirements and limit the number of rounds the rifle can carry — to ten and seven, respectively.
 That seems like a sensible thing to do.

 Gun control won’t solve everything.
 The sort of anti-gay bigotry that apparently motivated Mateen needs to be rooted out.
 Whether or not he really had ties with the self-proclaimed Islamic State (the group can be quick to claim responsibility for acts of terror no matter its involvement); it needs to be rooted out as well.
 But reasonable restrictions on guns can be part of the solution.
 At the very least, fewer people might have died.

-Correction: Since this article was published, the Orlando Police Department clarified that the rifle used in Sunday’s shooting was not an AR-15 but the similar-looking Sig Sauer MCX.
+Correction: Since this story was published, the Orlando Police Department clarified that the rifle used in Sunday’s shooting was not an AR-15 but the similar-looking Sig Sauer MCX.
 Click here to learn more about the difference between the two weapons from The Washington Post.